-In the rooms which constituted the apartment of the Doge, until June 30th you can see a selection of portraits of Doges and Dogaresse.
+In the rooms where there was the apartment of the Doge, until June 30th you can see a selection of portraits of Doges and Dogaresse.
 If the Doge was the representative of the Venetian Republic, appointed for life by the Great Council, the Dogaressa, the wife of the Doge, not always enjoyed public tributes and honors.
 It usually depended on the personal wealth of the family.

 Portrait of the Doge’s wife Elisabetta Querini Valier, end of the 17th century, unknown artist